maefae/reading-notes/class-06.md

 }

 The **this** keyword refers to the current object the code is being written inside — so in this case this is equivalent to person.
 If you create more than one, this enables you to use the same method definition for every object you create.
+The example refers to "dog".

 [Introduction To The DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)